-This document is based on "A Guide to the International Biology Olympiad", edition 28.0, July 2017 and is in compliance with the "International Biology Olympiad e.V.
+This document is based on "A Guide to the International Biology Olympiad", edition 28.0, July 2017.
+Subsequent changes have been approved by the General Assembly (latest changes after AGM 2024). is in compliance with the "International Biology Olympiad e.V.
 Articles of Association".